Updated: Aug 25, 2021

 I'll say it again, 50 lasagnas layered into one pan.

-The treatment for CPTSD is the same, but can involve a bit more time and patience.
+The way we unravel CPTSD is often the same, but can involve a bit more time and patience.
 Sometimes we have 10 layers of core beliefs and adult trauma we need to get through before we even touch the childhood stuff - and sometimes we go right to it!
 There is no one way to do it because everyone is different and therefor healing must look different as well.

 But I will tell you one thing, and it's important.
-Both of these "disorders" can be healed with the right practitioner and the willingness to do the work.
+Both of these "disorders" can be healed with a Shamanic practitioner, a therapist and the willingness to do the work.